DEIB-GECO/RGMQL/README.md

 `sudo R CMD javareconf JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk-11.0.13.jdk/Contents/Home`

-Also, please check the Java version in use is actually the 11, and then check the used rJava version in R, by running:
+Also, check that Java in use is actually version 11 and, then, check the rJava version used in R, by running:

 `library(rJava)`